 Love, Alcoholism, and Christianity

 Statistically, a recorded one in every 12 adults struggles with an alcohol use disorder every year.
 It’s scary to think that almost all Americans have an alcoholic in their lives.
-Whether it’s a spouse, a sibling, a parent, or a close friend, someone special in your life could be struggling with alcoholism – and you may not even know it.
+Whether it’s a spouse, a sibling, a parent, or a close friend, someone in your life could be struggling with alcoholism.
+And you may not even know it.

-Having a loved one with a drinking problem is challenging enough, but how do you handle loving an alcoholic, especially as a Christian?
+Having a loved one with a drinking problem is challenging enough.
+How do you handle loving an alcoholic, especially as a Christian?
 After all, the Bible is clear that addiction is considered a sin; multiple verses assert that imbibing isn’t tolerated in the eyes of God.
 Still, the love you have for others is often stronger than their sins, so how you handle loving an alcoholic can have a drastic effect on both of your lives.

 Handling Alcoholism in Your Loved One

 “Above all, love each other deeply, because love covers over a multitude of sins.”

 As one of the most prevalent addictions in the United States, alcoholism has consequences that are all too easy to fall victim to.
 For the many people whose loved ones are struggling with alcoholism, it’s common to make excuses.
 Even those with Christian principles may turn a blind eye to drunken debauchery if it means protecting their loved one.

 Unfortunately, alcoholism doesn’t go away if you ignore it or pretend it isn’t there.
 Without honest discussion, diagnosis, and proper care, alcoholism can lead to dire and potentially permanent medical consequences— like anemia, heart disease, and cirrhosis.
 If someone you love is facing an addiction to alcohol, here are some things you can both do to handle the situation before it worsens: